Lando Calrissian: Television series

-Animated

 Billy Dee Williams returned to the role in the Star Wars Rebels episodes "Idiot's Array" and "The Siege of Lothal".

 In "Idiot's Array", Lando wins Chopper (voiced by Dave Filoni), the repair droid of the crew of the Ghost, in a game of sabacc, forcing the crew to assist him with a dangerous smuggling run to get their droid back.
 The crew become Lando's reluctant business partners following the ordeal, leading to their first encounter with the crime boss Azmorigan (voiced by James Hong).
 In "The Siege of Lothal", the crew of the Ghost approach Lando for help in getting off of Lothal, which is under Imperial occupation.
-He is also mentioned on occasion in various other episodes, becoming one of a couple of aliases employed by series protagonist Ezra Bridger (voiced by Taylor Gray).
+He is also mentioned on occasion in various other episodes, becoming one of a couple of aliases employed by Ezra Bridger (voiced by Taylor Gray).

-Live-action

-Lucasfilm is developing Lando, a series centering on the character for Disney+, with a story by Justin Simien.
-While his involvement hasn't been officially confirmed, Lucasfilm has had discussions with Donald Glover about reprising his role from Solo.

 Video games

 Billy Dee Williams reprises his role as Lando Calrissian in various games, including as a playable character in Star Wars Battlefront and Battlefront II.

-Only the second game narrates a continuous story.
+Lando Calrissian, portrayed by Billy Dee Williams in the original Star Wars trilogy, makes a notable appearance in Star Wars: Outlaws, an open-world action-adventure video game developed by Massive Entertainment and published by Ubisoft.
+Released in 2024, Outlaws is set between The Empire Strikes Back and Return of the Jedi, during a time when Lando is navigating his new role after the events of the former film.
+In Star Wars: Outlaws, Lando is shown as a charismatic, smooth-talking gambler and entrepreneur, true to his classic character traits.
+He interacts with the game's protagonist, Kay Vess, providing assistance and engaging in several missions that align with the underworld of the galaxy.
+His involvement in the game adds a nostalgic touch for longtime Star Wars fans, bringing an iconic character into the expansive universe of Outlaws.

+Lando's appearance in the game has been widely praised for its faithful recreation of his persona, with voice acting by Lindsay Owen Pierre.

 Comics

-Lando Calrissian is the lead character in Marvel Comics' Lando (2015), a five-issue miniseries set shortly before the original Star Wars trilogy.
-Lando has a brief appearance in Marvel's comic miniseries Shattered Empire (2015), set after Return of the Jedi.
-Lando is also the lead character in the comic Lando: Double or Nothing (2018), a five-issue miniseries set just before Solo: A Star Wars Story.
+Lando Calrissian appears in Marvel Comics' Lando (2015), a five-issue miniseries set shortly before the original trilogy.
+Lando has a brief appearance in the miniseries Shattered Empire (2015), which takes place after Return of the Jedi.
+Lando is also featured in the comic Lando: Double or Nothing (2018), a five-issue miniseries set just before Solo: A Star Wars Story.

 The 2020 relaunch of Marvel's Star Wars series, picking up at the tail end of The Empire Strikes Back, reveals that Lando returns to Cloud City to retrieve Lobot and help Luke look for his lightsaber.